-Junction of Warren-Bond Wall with Wall Dividing Lots 9 and 10 of In Lieu of Township Grants The wall running to the west continues beyond this intersection and marked the border between the lot acquired for the park from the Warren heirs in 1904 (on north) from the lot acquired for the park from Charles G. Whitney in 1921 (on south).
-The wall heading south marked the boundary between the 9th (on east) and 10th (on west) Lots of the Land in Lieu of Township Grants, first made in 1638.
+Junction of Warren-Bond Wall with Wall Dividing Lots 9 and 10 of In Lieu of Township Grants The wall heading south marked the boundary between the 9th (on east) and 10th (on west) Lots of the Land in Lieu of Township Grants, first made in 1638.
 At the time the boundaries of these grants were well established, the 9th Lot belonged to William Bridges and the 10th Lot belonged to Thomas Philbrick.
 The wall also marked the border between the land belonging to Whitney (on west) and Bond (on east) that was acquired for the park in 1921 and 1896, respectively.

-Warren-Whitney Line West of Junction

-Lots 9 and 10 Line South of Junction

-The wall between the 9th and 10th Lots of the Land in Lieu of Township Grants continues south for a ways, and then peters out on the flank of a hill north of the Maloy Trail.
+Lots 9 and 10 Line South of Junction The wall between the 9th and 10th Lots of the Land in Lieu of Township Grants continues south for a ways, and then peters out on the flank of a hill north of the Maloy Trail.
 There is also a small segment of this wall south of the Maloy Trail, overlooking the parking lot for Marshall's and Market Basket.